When are property taxes billed and due?

 How can I pay my city taxes or find out if my taxes have been paid?

-Taxes for the current year (beginning with 2010 taxes) can be paid by mailing a check to the City of Acworth, 4415 Senator Russell Ave, Acworth, GA 30101.
+Taxes for the current year (beginning with 2010 taxes) can be paid by mailing a check to the City of Acworth, 4415 Center Street, Acworth, GA 30101.
 Please make your check payable to the City of Acworth and include your parcel number in the memo field.
 Payments may also be made in person at Acworth City Hall (above address) during normal business hours of 8:00 a.m. - 5:00 p.m.
 Monday-Friday excluding holidays.
-We accept cash, check, money order and credit card payments (Visa, Mastercard, Discover and American Express).
-You may also pay online with a credit card at www.Acworth.org.
+We accept cash, check, money order and credit card payments (Visa, Mastercard and Discover).
+You may also pay online with a credit card at www.acworth.org.

 If your taxes are paid in escrow, please allow your mortgage company to pay us.
 We mail statements to taxpayers and will be glad to send statements to mortgage companies.